Noninvasive ventilation overview and practice questions

 Asthma, acute cardiogenic pulmonary edema, and hypoxemic respiratory failure.

-159. What other patients should NIV be considered for?
+138. For which other patients should NIV be considered?

-DNI (Do not intubate) patients, postoperative patients, patients in need of weaning facilitation (CHF and COPD patients), and those with nocturnal hypoventilation.
+NIV should be considered for DNI (Do Not Intubate) patients, postoperative patients, patients needing weaning facilitation (such as those with CHF and COPD), and those with nocturnal hypoventilation.

-There is strong evidence in reducing the need for intubation, hospital mortality and length of stay.
+There is strong evidence that NIV reduces the need for intubation, hospital mortality, and length of stay.

-Pressure that is applied during the inspiratory phase of mechanically assisted ventilation.
+IPAP is the pressure applied during the inspiratory phase of mechanically assisted ventilation.

 Final Thoughts